derinsevenler/derinsevenler.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+**NIH K99 Investigator**, Massachusetts General Hospital Center for Engineering in Medicine & Surgery

+**Instructor**, Harvard Medical School

-Derin is a NIH K99 Investigator at Massachusetts General Hospital and an Instructor at Harvard Medical School.
-He received a B.S. in Mechanical & Aerospace Engineering from Cornell University (2008-2011) and his Ph.D. in Biomedical Engineering from Boston University (2011-2017).
+Derin received a B.S. in Mechanical & Aerospace Engineering from Cornell University (2008-2011) and his Ph.D. in Biomedical Engineering from Boston University (2011-2017).
 From 2018 to 2022 he was a postdoctoral fellow in the laboratory of Mehmet Toner at MGH.

-His research is focused on discovering new ways to measure and control biology at the nanoscale, and applying those discoveries to address translational applications in molecular diagnostics, therapeutics, and disease prevention.
+His research is focused on discovering new ways to measure and control biological systems at the nanoscale, and applying those discoveries to address translational applications in molecular diagnostics, therapeutics, and disease prevention.

 [Google Scholar](https://scholar.google.com/citations?user=2QAce2gAAAAJ&hl=en)